trentlarson/uport-demo/README.md

 A UI for recording claims and reporting on them

+However, instead of uPort and this web app, we now recommend using just our mobile app for [Android](https://play.google.com/store/apps/details?id=ch.endorser.mobile) or [iPhone](https://apps.apple.com/us/app/endorser-mobile/id1556368693).

-This is for use with https://github.com/trentlarson/endorser-ch
+This project is for use with https://github.com/trentlarson/endorser-ch

 ###### Getting started
 ```